jaynikunjshah/Quiz/README.md

 # Quiz
-A Quiz Website using APIS created by me as my first React Project.
+A Quiz Website using APIs created by me as my first React Project.